bergkvist/docker-graphblas/README.md

 These images are not supposed to be used standalone, but rather to be copied into your image of choice.

+After copying the shared libraries/header files into your image - remember to refresh the shared library cache.
+(This is done by running ldconfig as root)

 For more information, see [graphblas README](./graphblas/README.md) and [lagraph README](./lagraph/README.md)